Brokopondo Reservoir: History

 The reservoir was created by constructing Afobaka Dam across the Suriname River between 1961 and 1964.
 The dam spanning the river is 54 m tall, and is built near the small town of Afobaka.
 Contrary to the reservoir's long official name, it was quickly rechristened Brokopondomeer by Dutch-speaking locals, after the town of Brokopondo 2 mi further downstream from where the dam was constructed.
 The length of the dam, including secondary dams along the margins of the reservoir, is 12 km.
 The watershed which feeds the reservoir is 12200 km2 in area.

 The reservoir was put into service in 1965, but did not reach its optimal water level until 1971.
 Due to the great area of the reservoir, villages home to approximately 5,000 people had to be abandoned.
 The largest of these, the village of Ganzee, had approximately 1,200 residents.
 Most displaced residents were moved to new villages (Dutch: transmigratiedorpen) downstream from the dam, in many cases with the same names as the previously abandoned hamlets.
 The most important being Klaaskreek, Nieuw Ganzee, and Marshallkreek.
 A separate government operation, "Operation Gwamba," was conducted to save animals from the soon-to-be lake bed.

 The dam was constructed in order to provide electricity to plants involved in the processing of bauxite into alumina, and later into purer aluminum metal.
 These plants were operated by Suralco, the Suriname Aluminum Company, which is a daughter company of Alcoa.
 About 75% of the dam's electricity was used to power these plants, and the portion of the electricity produced by the dam was used to power Suriname's capital city, Paramaribo.
 Other advantages of the dam's construction, besides a boost to the aluminum industry, have included the development of the country's inland areas and the surrounding forests, the pushing back of the saltwater boundary in the Suriname River, better irrigation capabilities during times of drought, an increase in tourist activity, and an increase in ease of fishing.

 Criticism

-According to the World Bank report "Good dams, bad dams" the Brokopondo dam (misnamed, actually the Afobaka Dam) flooded significantly more hectares of land per megawatt generated than any other large hydropower project analyzed.
+According to the 2003 World Bank report Good Dams, Bad Dams, the Brokopondo dam (Afobaka Dam) flooded significantly more hectares of land per megawatt generated than any other large hydropower project analyzed.

 The report notes that Brokopondo inundated roughly 160,000 hectares of biologically valuable tropical rainforest, while providing only 180 megawatts of capacity, equivalent to 889 ha/MW.
 For comparison the controversial Three Gorges Dam in China flooded 6 hectares per megawatt, providing 18,000 megawatts while flooding an area smaller than Brokopondo.
 The global average for all large hydroelectric dams constructed to date is about 60 ha/MW, according to the same report.